YunoHost/doc/pages/04.contribute/04.packaging_apps/11.helpers/packaging_apps_helpers.md

 - `-p`, `--permission=`: the name for the permission (by default a permission named "main" already exist)
 - `-u`, `--url=`: (optional) URL for which access will be allowed/forbidden.
 Note that if 'show_tile' is enabled, this URL will be the URL of the tile.
 - `-A`, `--additional_urls=`: (optional) List of additional URLs for which access will be allowed/forbidden
-- `-h`, `--auth_header=`: (optional) Define for the URL carrying this permission, if SSOwat should pass the authentication header to the app.
+- `-h`, `--auth_header=`: (optional) Define for the URL carrying this permission, if SSOwat should pass the authentication header to the application.
 The default is "true".
 - `-a`, `--allowed=`: (optional) A list of allowed group/user for the permission
 - `-l`, `--label=`: (optional) Define a name for the permission.
 This label will be shown on the SSO and in the admin.
 The default is "APP_LABEL (permission name)".
 - `-t`, `--show_tile=`: (optional) Define if a tile will be shown in the SSO.
 If "yes", the name of the tile will be the 'label' parameter.
 Defaults to "false" for the permission different than 'main'.